wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Caribou (*Rangifer tarandus*) are exceptional swimmers.
-Ample evidence exists that caribou swim in streams, rivers, and lakes during migration (Leblond et al. 2016) to avoid predators (Bergerud 1985) and access islands during calving (Bergerud et al. 1990).
+Ample evidence exists that caribou swim in streams, rivers, and lakes during migration (Leblond, St-Laurent, and ’e 2016) to avoid predators (Bergerud 1985) and access islands during calving (Bergerud et al. 1990).
 Even for adept swimmers like caribou, the energetic expenditure of swimming for quadrupedal mammals is significantly higher than walking or running (Fish 1993), while drowning is also possible (Miller & Gunn 1985).
 Despite a large number of coastal and island caribou herds, only a handful of examples have documented caribou swimming in the ocean (Table 1).

 The Fogo Island archipelago, off the coast of Newfoundland, Canada (49°N, 54°W), is home to approximately 300 woodland caribou.
 During